grupo-avispa/depth_anything_v2_ros2/README.md

 git submodule update
 pip3 install -r requirements.txt
 ```
-Before building make sure to download your depth_anything_v2 models and store them in the /models folder.
-You can download them in here.
+Before building, make sure to download the depth_anything_v2 model weights and place them in the `models` directory.
+You can download them [here](https://huggingface.co/depth-anything).

 Then, install the ROS2 dependencies using rosdep and build the package using:
 ```bash
 cd colcon_workspace